 voters around the country hope they will now turn

-their attention to issues such as schools and hospitals"
+their attention to issues such as schools and hospitals."

 A Conservative amendment to allow parental vetting of sex education classes was

-of Section 28 will not change the regulation of sex
+did not change the regulation of sex

 education in schools in any way.